 Do I have to submit test scores to Centre?

-No, Centre is test optional, so you can choose whether or not to include your standardized test scores.
-If you have higher than average scores, you should strongly consider submitting them.
-If you scored lower than a school's average,, you may want not want to include them in your application..
+❌ No, Centre is test optional, so you can decide whether to submit your ACT or SAT scores.
+If your scores are higher than the school's average, you should strongly consider submitting them.
+If you scored lower than a school's average, you may want not want to include them in your application.

 What is Centre's acceptance rate?